zabereznikova/docs.de-de/docs/visual-basic/language-reference/data-types/single-data-type.md

 - zeros, trailing
 - numbers [Visual Basic], floating point ms.assetid: 224a2795-4cd5-496c-8f7a-a4f05a06d45d
-ms.openlocfilehash: af75f5eb5a4281f6efae8ec3c9442ce2b28f595e
+ms.openlocfilehash: 60a688c510f6e36dca5809566b37a388429e18c7
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64646981"
+ms.locfileid: "74343917"
 ---
 # <a name="single-data-type-visual-basic"></a>Single-Datentyp (Visual Basic)

-Speichert signierte IEEE-32-Bit (4-Byte) mit einfacher Genauigkeit Gleitkommazahlen im Bereich von - 3,4028235E + 38 bis - 1.401298E-45 für negative Werte und 1.401298E-45 bis 3,4028235E + 38 für positive Werte.
-Zahlen mit einfacher Genauigkeit speichern eine Approximation einer reellen Zahl.
+Holds signed IEEE 32-bit (4-byte) single-precision floating-point numbers ranging in value from -3.4028235E+38 through -1.401298E-45 for negative values and from 1.401298E-45 through 3.4028235E+38 for positive values.
+Single-precision numbers store an approximation of a real number.

 ## <a name="remarks"></a>Hinweise

- Verwenden der `Single` Datentyp in Gleitkommazahlen-Punktwerte enthalten, die nicht die gesamten Datenbreite des erfordern `Double`.
-In einigen Fällen die common Language Runtime kann in der Lage, Packen Ihrer `Single` Variablen, die eng zusammen und Arbeitsspeicher belegt.
+ Use the `Single` data type to contain floating-point values that do not require the full data width of `Double`.
+In some cases the common language runtime might be able to pack your `Single` variables closely together and save memory consumption.

  Der Standardwert von `Single` lautet 0.

 ## <a name="programming-tips"></a>Programmiertipps

-- **Mit einfacher Genauigkeit.** Beim Arbeiten mit Gleitkommazahlen, Bedenken Sie, dass sie nicht immer eine genaue Darstellung im Arbeitsspeicher verfügen.
-Dies kann zu unerwarteten Ergebnissen führen, von der bestimmte Vorgänge, z.
-B. den Wertvergleich und `Mod` Operator.
-Weitere Informationen finden Sie unter [Problembehandlung bei Datentypen](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).
+- **Precision.** When you work with floating-point numbers, keep in mind that they do not always have a precise representation in memory.
+This could lead to unexpected results from certain operations, such as value comparison and the `Mod` operator.
+For more information, see [Troubleshooting Data Types](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).

-- **Erweiternde.** Die `Single` -Datentyp wird zu `Double`.
-Dies bedeutet, Sie können konvertieren `Single` zu `Double` unabhängig vom eine <xref:System.OverflowException?displayProperty=nameWithType> Fehler.
+- **Widening.** The `Single` data type widens to `Double`.
+This means you can convert `Single` to `Double` without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Nachfolgende Nullen.** Der Gleitkomma-Datentypen keine interne Darstellung für nachfolgende 0 Zeichen.
-Angenommen, unterscheiden sie nicht zwischen 4,2000 und 4.2.
-Nachfolgende 0 Zeichen werden daher nicht angezeigt, wenn Sie anzeigen oder Drucken von Gleitkommazahlen-Punktwerte.
+- **Trailing Zeros.** The floating-point data types do not have any internal representation of trailing 0 characters.
+For example, they do not distinguish between 4.2000 and 4.2.
+Consequently, trailing 0 characters do not appear when you display or print floating-point values.

-- **Typzeichen.** Durch Anhängen des Literaltypzeichens `F` an ein Literal wird der `Single`-Datentyp erzwungen.
+- **Type Characters.** Durch Anhängen des Literaltypzeichens `F` an ein Literal wird der `Single`-Datentyp erzwungen.
 Durch Anhängen des Typkennzeichens `!` an einen beliebigen Bezeichner wird für diesen ebenfalls der `Single`-Datentyp erzwungen.

-- **Framework-Typ.** Der entsprechende Typ in .NET Framework ist die <xref:System.Single?displayProperty=nameWithType>-Struktur.
+- **Framework Type.** Der entsprechende Typ in .NET Framework ist die <xref:System.Single?displayProperty=nameWithType>-Struktur.

 ## <a name="see-also"></a>Siehe auch